This is the second article based on the electrical instruments- classification of electrical measuring instruments.

 - Megger, etc.

-These instruments are used in commercial, industrial, practically and many more purposes.
+These instruments are used for commercial, industrial, practical, and many more purposes.
 They are manufactured by the topmost electrical companies.
+You can get all your industrial equipment from Ejawda.

 There is also one more type of instrument called a multimeter.